Truss and UK market turmoil: What you need to know | Politics

 - United Kingdom

-POLITICS * Boris Johnson and former finance minister Rishi Sunak lead the potential contenders to replace Truss, with candidates canvassing support to become Conservative Party leader in a fast-tracked contest.
+* Candidates are canvassing support among Conservative Party lawmakers to become party leader - and prime minister - in a fast-tracked contest. * Boris Johnson, who was ousted by his lawmakers in July but remains popular with party members, was being touted by some to make what would be an extraordinary political comeback.

-A leadership election will be completed within the next week to replace Truss, the shortest serving prime minister in British history.
-The first results in the contest will be announced at 1700 GMT on Monday. * French President Emmanuel Macron and Irish Prime Minister Micheal Martin voiced hope on Thursday that the next British leader would bring stability to the country after Truss resigned.
+* A Reuters tally of lawmakers who have made public declarations of support put Sunak on 50 backers, Johnson on 27 and former defence minister Penny Mordaunt on 16. * The leadership election will be completed within the next week to replace Truss, the shortest serving prime minister in British history.
+The first results in the contest will be announced at 1700 GMT on Monday.

-* The United States and Britain are enduring allies and their strong bond will last, U.S. President Joe Biden said on Thursday after Truss announced her resignation. * Residents in a traditional Conservative Party-voting area of Britain hailed Truss' resignation, with one saying the state of the country was "an absolute disgrace" following her six weeks in office.
+* The Financial Times newspaper called for a new election and said the return of Johnson would be "farcical". * A nationwide election need not be called for another two years, but opposition parties said voters should now be given a say.

-* Daniel Pryor, who lobbies for governments to shrink the state and cut taxes, feels Truss's brief, disastrous spell as prime minister has killed off his dream of a low-tax, deregulated British economy for at least a generation.
-ECONOMY
+"(The Conservatives) do not have a mandate to put the country through yet another experiment," said Labour Party leader Keir Starmer. * Labour leads the government by more than 30 points in some opinion polls.

-* British shoppers reined in their spending in September while public borrowing grew by more than expected, underscoring the challenge facing new finance minister Jeremy Hunt and whoever succeeds Truss as prime minister. * Hunt reiterated on Friday that the government will do "whatever is necessary" to drive down debt in the medium term.
+ECONOMY * British shoppers cut their spending sharply in September while public borrowing grew by more than expected, underscoring the challenge facing new finance minister Jeremy Hunt and whoever succeeds Truss as prime minister.

-"To stabilise markets, I've been clear that protecting our public finances means difficult decisions lie ahead," Hunt said. * Confidence among British consumers remained close to the lowest level on record with households facing double-digit inflation, rising interest rates and political chaos.
+* Confidence among British consumers remained close to the lowest level on record with households facing double-digit inflation, rising interest rates and political chaos.
+MARKETS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)